Easy Board Home Improvements

 2. Reconfigure some board meetings

 We all hold assumptions about what board meetings look like.
 One of these is the idea of itemized agendas.
-Boards can try to reduce the number of items to provide more time for deliberation, but that is not all they can do.[2]Perhaps one of the most touted improvements to long agendas is the concept of “consent agenda”.
-This is the idea that time can saved by grouping routine approvals under one item requiring … Continue reading Governing groups that meet monthly can switch back and forth from agenda-driven “business meetings” to bigger picture or single issue meetings.
+Boards can try to reduce the number of items to provide more time for deliberation, but that is not all they can do.((Perhaps one of the most touted improvements to long agendas is the concept of “consent agenda”.
+This is the idea that time can saved by grouping routine approvals under one item requiring a single motion.
+This tool, essentially a single rubber stamp for a number of rubber stamp items, does little to save multi agenda item meetings)) Governing groups that meet monthly can switch back and forth from agenda-driven “business meetings” to bigger picture or single issue meetings.
 Its amazing!

 Single issue meetings make for more varied and interesting governance work.
 You can even invite staff and guests into these focused discussions.
 My suggestion is that if your board meets ten times a year, try changing your pattern to seven business meetings and three single issue meetings.
 The sky will not fall and the Board Calendar tool can help with your planning.